DangerSimulation/Simulation/README.md

 Test the ability of lifeguards to assess a situation accordingly.
 Trainers can oversee trainees with [AdminUI](https://www.github.com/DangerSimulation/AdminUI).
 Trainers can also influence the simulation with AdminUI.
 They control scene selection and scenario progression.

+## !
+IMPORTANT !

+Prefabs are not tracked in this repository.
+Assets in there are too big for git and exceed the git lfs quota.

+They can be downloaded [here](https://drive.google.com/drive/folders/1NFJMwG9dIEzYdUoc_2-6gOX0knZwgsb-?usp=sharing).
+Just put there Prefabs folder into the [Assets folder](Assets)

 ### Connectivity

 *Simulation* talks with *AdminUI* mainly with WebRTC.
 Simulation sends video and AdminUI sends instructions.